bogosj/go-tesla-go/README.md

 The values for GTG_CLIENTID and GTG_CLIENTSECRET can be found in instructions at https://tesla-api.timdorr.com/api-basics/authentication.
 Email/Password/VIN should be self explanitory.

 ### Deprecated
-The binary used to expect a configuration file to be mounted at /gtg.config.json, however this can be changed with `--config_file`.
-The structure of the configuration file can be found in [config/example.config.json](./config/example.config.json).
-This flag will be removed in v2.0.
+The binary used to expect a configuration file to be mounted at /gtg.config.json, however this used to be changed with `--config_file`.
+This flag was removed in v2.0.

 You can also install a local copy with `go get github.com/bogosj/go-tesla-go`.